 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-IRISH MEDICINES BOARD's score of 3 is higher than 50% of the industry.
+IRISH MEDICINES BOARD's score of 23 is lower than 67% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-IRISH MEDICINES BOARD is not committed to any reduction initiatives we track.
+IRISH MEDICINES BOARD is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.